 The Following Documents are Available for Review:

-For questions about the case against DPS and DAC, please email NC-Guards@dicellolevitt.com.
-If you currently or previously worked for DPS or DAC, please download and complete the opt-in consent form.
+For questions about the case against DPS and DAC, please contact Laura Reasons at email@example.com.
+If you currently or previously (during the last three years) worked for DPS or DAC and would like to assert your FLSA claims through this case, please download and complete the opt-in consent form.
 Further information is set forth below.

 Am I Eligible to Participate in This Lawsuit?

-All corrections officers and sergeants employed by DPS or DAC at any time since October 28, 2016, who worked before or after their paid shift without compensation may be eligible to join the lawsuit as opt-in plaintiffs.
+All corrections officers and sergeants employed by DPS or DAC at any time in the past three years, who worked before or after their paid shift without compensation may be eligible to join the lawsuit as opt-in plaintiffs.